 I use cream cheese frosting to ice my carrot cake.
 That’s the most accepted frosting for this cake.
 The tart flavor of the cream cheese goes unbelievably well with the spices in the cake.

 Here’s our recipe for cream cheese frosting.
+It turns out really light and fluffe.
 Mix up a batch and prepare to frost!

 Some carrot cakes are built up into 3 or 4 layers with frosting between each.
 I like to make just a two-layer cake.